-In conflict-affected and fragile states, 40 million children and youth are out of school; they make up over half of the 75 million out-of-school young people worldwide.
-Girls—whose education and employment opportunities are further limited by gender-based violence and discrimination—are worst off.
+In conflict-affected and fragile states, 40 million children and youth are out of school.
+Girls education and employment opportunities are further limited by gender-based violence and discrimination.
 Without school or vocational training, displaced youth sit idle in camps, or if in urban areas, they take their chances working informally.
-With growing frustration and little hope for the future, these youth can become a source of violence and insecurity.
-Meanwhile, their enormous potential to contribute to their families and societies goes largely unnoticed and unsupported.
+Their enormous potential to contribute to their families and societies goes largely unsupported.

 Additionally, adult-focused programs that seek to lift refugee families out of poverty by providing job training or economic strengthening to parents can often have unintended consequences for young children, who may be used for child labor to help the family increase their newly gained means of acquiring an income.